Profile information

 Join my mom and I as we live and work on our 13 acre permaculture homestead.
 We are located on a quiet, dirt road in Shutesbury, MA only a short 3 mile bike ride from the center of Amherst.
 On one side of our road is the house as well as 2 acres of mostly lawn space (with a small kitchen garden and several perennial flower beds).
 Directly opposite the house stands the solar panel covered animal barn.
 Here we house laying hens, ducks, three sheep, two draft horses, one livestock guardian dog and three pregnant goats (set to kid out in June!).
 These animals have free range within a 10 acre fenced in pasture.
 North of the pasture is an outdoor riding ring, our large no-till annual vegetable garden, a collection of fruit and nut trees as well as berry bushes/shrubs.
 A constantly flowing stream edges these 11 acres (pasture+garden space).

 Our mission on this land is to be almost entirely self sustaining, living off the land in a way that regenerates the life in the soil and, simultaneously, produces little to no waste.
-We are also trying to create a space for others to learn homesteading skills.
-This education will take the form of formal workshops (free for interns!) and work exchange.
+We are also trying to create a space for others to learn homesteading skillsTypes of help and learning opportunities

 Gardening